ethannicholas/Frost/docs/statements.md

 Statements
 ==========

-Panda code is comprised of a sequence of *statements*.
+Frost code is comprised of a sequence of *statements*.
 Statements are executed one at a time, in order, except where *control flow statements* specifically repeat or skip statements.
 The following statement types are supported: